-LABEL DESCRIPTION Edit Double-click an entry or select it and click Edit to open a screen where you can modify the entry's settings.
-Activate To turn on an entry, select it and click Activate .
-Inactivate To turn off an entry, select it and click Inactivate.
-This field is a sequential value, and it is not associated with a specific log.
-Status This field shows whether the log is active or not.
-Name This field displays the name of the log (system log or one of the remote servers).
-Log Format This field displays the format of the log.
+LABEL DESCRIPTION Log Format This field displays the format of the log.
 Internal - system log; you can view the log on the View Log tab.
-VRPT/Syslog - ZyXEL's Vantage Report, syslog-compatible format.
+VRPT/Syslog - Zyxel's Vantage Report, syslog-compatible format.
 CEF/Syslog - Common Event Format, syslog-compatible format.
 Summary This field is a summary of the settings for each log.
 Active Log Summary Click this button to open the Active Log Summary screen.
 Apply Click this button to save your changes (activate and deactivate logs) and make them take effect.

-13.3.2 Edit System Log Settings
+14.3.2 Edit System Log Settings